Police Identify White Cornell Student Arrested Following Assault of Black Cornell Student

 Ithaca Police on Tuesday identified the Cornell student charged with assault following a recent Collegetown altercation in which a black Cornell student said he was called the N-word and punched in the face by a group of white men.

-Police identified a 19-year-old, John Greenwood as the Cornell student charged with assault and aggravated harassment, both misdemeanors, after he was arrested early on Friday morning.
+Police identified a 19-year-old, John Greenwood, as the Cornell student charged with misdemeanor assault after he was arrested early on Friday morning.
 A city official, speaking on condition of anonymity, confirmed that Greenwood is white.
 Police did not release a mugshot.

+Greenwood appears to be the same student who goes by Jack on a now-deleted squash player profile on the Cornell Athletics website.
+There is only one John Greenwood who is currently a Cornell student, according to the University’s people search website.

+Greenwood did not respond to an inquiry, but Ithaca Attorney Raymond Schlather J.D. ’76, said in an email late on Tuesday that he is representing Greenwood and that his client “was in no way involved in any physical altercation of any kind” and did not commit any crime.

 The arrest followed a fight on the corner of Eddy and Seneca streets that sent one student to the hospital.